Lady of the Lions

-The name, and location of her city/city-state is unknown(?).
-It is today assumed to be Beit Shemesh.
+The name or location of her city/city-state are not stated in her letter.
+Generally, she is theorized to have been a ruler of Beit Shemesh.

+Also called "Mistress of the Lionesses", she was a female "king" who ruled Beit Shemesh around 1350 BCE.

 The two Amarna letters

 The two letters by the 'Queen Mother', (of her unnamed location), are both minimally short and concise EA letters (26 lines and 19 lines) and are topically about the takeover of regional cities, by the attacking bands of people: the Hapiru, (EA for 'el Amarna').